oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 # Quickstart: Dispenser Flow

-This quickstart describes dispenser flow.
+This quickstart describes the dispenser flow.

-It focuses on Alice's experience as a publisher
+It focuses on Alice's experience as a publisher.

 Here are the steps: